CongducPham/LowCostLoRaGw/README.md

 News from EU commission
 -----------------------

+- April 12th, 2022.
+European Internet of Things technology supports innovation in Africa: [two EU-Africa innovation projects have succeeded in rolling out advanced digital technologies to support entrepreneurship in sub-Saharan Africa](https://digital-strategy.ec.europa.eu/en/news/european-internet-things-technology-supports-innovation-africa).

-June 19th, 2020.
+- June 19th, 2020.
 The low-cost, low-power and long-distance cattle collar developed in the EU H2020 WAZIUP project has been identified by the European Commission's Innovation Radar!
 See more information at the end of this page.

 Latest news
 -----------